in Alter von 62 Jahren; Kupferstich von Frans Hogenberg

-Today, Mach 5th, Google is celebrating the 503rd birthday of 16th century cartographer Gerardus Mercator, who coined the term 'atlas' in reference to a collection of maps, with a Doodle on its homepage.
+Today, Mach 5th, Google is celebrating with a Doodle, the 503rd birthday of 16th century cartographer Gerardus Mercator, who coined the term 'atlas' in reference to a collection of maps.

 Mercator is considered the father of the modern map.
-Mercator, who was born in Flanders, now in modern Belgium, changed the face of 16th century maps.
+Mercator, who was born in the County of Flanders, now in modern Belgium, changed the face of 16th century maps.

 Flemish whose most important innovation was a map, embodying what was later known as the , on which parallels and meridians are rendered as straight lines spaced so as to produce at any point an accurate ratio of latitude to longitude.
 He also introduced the term for a collection of maps.